 Today’s blog post is a great topic and covers working remotely with Davis Frame on your new timber frame home and was written by our salesman Mike Pollari.
 Mike has some great insight to offer on working on new timber frame home projects with clients remotely.
-A couple recent distant projects he has worked on include Arkansas and Missouri.
+A couple of recent distant projects he has worked on include Arkansas and Missouri.
+We are no strangers to shipping our timber frames nationwide!

 The Process of Selling Remotely